-HALE J:

-The question
+HALE J.: The question

-In these two cases, heard together for convenience, two unmarried fathers seek declarations under Art 15 of the Convention on the Civil Aspects of International Child Abduction (The Hague, 25 October 1980; TS 66 (1986); Cm 33) (the Hague Convention), as set out in Sch 1 to the Child Abduction and Custody Act 1985, that the removal of their children from England and Wales was wrongful within the meaning of Art 3 of that convention.
+In these two cases, heard together for convenience, two unmarried fathers seek declarations, under article 15 of the Hague Convention on the Civil Aspects of International Child Abduction 1980 set out in Schedule 1 to the Child Abduction and Custody Act 1985, that the removal of their children from England and Wales was wrongful within the meaning of article 3 of that Convention.
 The children were taken abroad by their mothers who alone had parental responsibility for them under English law.
-Neither father had parental responsibility at that time, nor was their eany court order in force prohibiting the removal of the children from England and Wales, nor was their removal a criminal offence under the Child Abduction Act 1984 or any other legislation.
+Neither father had parental responsibility at that time, nor was there any court order in force prohibiting the removal of the children from England and Wales, nor was their removal a criminal offence under the Child Abduction Act 1984 or any other legislation.
 Nevertheless it is argued that it was in breach of rights of custody held by the fathers or, in one case, the court.